-A full flagged report will be prepared by the consultant.
+The scope and objective of this assignment is to prepare a full flagged report to be used as a guideline and a decision support tool for further actions within the Project and to guide public policy makers.
 In order to prepare the report, a field research will be conducted investigating the actor networks and the processes of engaging with DT programmes in tourism and manufacturing sector SMEs with an eye to the sex-based differentiation structures and dynamics involved.
 Findings from the analysis will guide project efforts and also the longer-term institutional policies for empowering women in SMEs and within DT processes.